Our ValuesWe believe all our students should have the best possible life chances.

 - Clear guidance on good behaviour in public areas such as the corridor/canteen and on social media

-- The publishing and enforcement of a smart dress code for students and staff
+- The publishing and enforcement of a smart dress code for pupils and staff

-- The curriculum helps students to learn about a wide range of people, cultures and beliefs and so develops students’ ability to make informed decisions, form and be confident in their own identity and understand and respect that of others
+- The curriculum helps pupils to learn about a wide range of people, cultures and beliefs and so develops pupils’ ability to make informed decisions, form and be confident in their own identity and understand and respect that of others

 A fair, objective, and permissive attitude to those whose faith and beliefs may differ from one’s own.
 In school we do not believe that a diversity of faiths and beliefs is something to be tolerated but rather celebrated.
 We are emboldened and strengthened by our diversity.
 We promote the importance of learning and working together with those with different faiths and beliefs through such things as: